affinda/affinda-python/docs/models.md

 Paths1BwrvmkInvoicesPostRequestbodyContentMultipartFormDataSchema.

 :ivar file: File as binary data blob.
+Supported formats: PDF, DOC, DOCX, TXT, RTF, HTML, PNG, JPG.
 :vartype file: IO
 :ivar identifier: Unique identifier for the document.
 If creating a document and left blank, one will be automatically generated.